laspleendeparis/how-to-fix-society/guides/how-to-fix-society.md

 - set aside our differences
 - work together to solve societies' problems
 - produce open source software and democratize technology (it's a collective effort, we're all on the same team)
-- work towards a post-scarcity society
+- work towards a post-scarcity society (let's tackle the biggest problems in society together)

 ### Accountability and Responsibility
 Some topics inspired by Andrew Tate